Bone Density Test: Key Insights and Guidelines

 Key Takeaways

-1. A bone-density test spots fracture risk long before symptoms appear.
+1. A bone-density test spots fracture risk long before symptoms appear—bone loss is a silent process that often goes undetected without testing.

 2. DXA is the established standard thanks to high precision and ultra-low radiation.